Aa lava flows are cooler than pahoehoe lava flows

 Aa lava flows form when basalt lava flows down the side of a volcano and is cooler than pahoehoe lava flows.
 The lava flow has a rough or rubbly surface with sharp edges.
 The Hawaiians used this term to describe these type of lava flows on their islands for a very long time.
-The rocks in the lava flow where unstable and had sharp edges that could easily cut a foot when walked on with bare feet.
+The rocks in the lava flows are unstable and have sharp edges that could easily cut a foot when walked on with bare feet.

-Giant lava balls on top of a lava flow, Myrna Martin
+Giant lava balls on top of a lava flow

 Slowing moving lava flows

 Aa flows have a massive dense core of basalt that moves slowly away from the volcano vent.
 The surface cools and cracks forming clinkers which are broken lava blocks.